IBM/aspera-cli/docs/README.erb.md

 - Get the <%=tool%> binary for Linux (.tgz) in the [release section of the GitHub repository](https://github.com/IBM/aspera-cli/releases).

-- Decompress to get the executable:
+- Decompress the archive to get the executable:

 ```shell
 mkdir -p $HOME/bin